Hunting for Aurora

 Here's some things you need to look for with aurora forecasts:

-• First, the KP index, which is a measure of magnetic activity, where 1 = very little magnetic activity, 5 = high activity and signifies a minor magnetic storm and 9 = a very powerful magnetic storm.
+First, the KP index, which is a measure of magnetic activity, where 1 = very little magnetic activity, 5 = high activity and signifies a minor magnetic storm and 9 = a very powerful magnetic storm.
 Our coordinates are 66°53’53”N and 26°12’0”E so we are in the KP 3 zone, which means aurora can be see overhead and in the northern sky when the KP index is 3 or over.
-Since a higher KP also signifies a wider auroral oval, maxing at around midnight, it means there's a better chance of seeing aurora further south too.
+Since a higher KP signifies a wider auroral oval, (maxing at around midnight), it means there's a good chance of seeing aurora further south when the index is over 5.

 For more science and an aurora tutorial, go to the space weather prediction centre at NOAA